 Webflow vs. Shopify: What’s the difference?

-Webflow vs. Shopify: Pricing
+Webflow vs. Shopify comparison

 It doesn’t matter how good a tool is if you don’t have the resources to use it.
 Maybe you have the resources, but no experience in building a website.
 You don't want to be spending money before knowing what you even get.
-Starting with pricing is the obvious choice in our comparative analysis.
+Starting with pricing is the obvious choice in this comparative analysis.

 Do you know one rule that stands in every situation, no matter what you are trying to do on the internet?
-You need stand out.
+You need to stand out.
 And you will need to stand out significantly.

 You can opt for one of the free templates, buy a premium one in the Shopify store or get one from a third-party author.
 Once you choose a theme, you can customize its content and settings.
-Each theme comes with its editable elements and allows you to change the color, fonts, images, and logos.
+Each theme comes with its editable elements and allows you to change the color, fonts, images and logos.
 You can also design sections of your selected theme.

 As already stated in the intro, Webflow offers full creative freedom enabling you to customize every single element on your site.
 The visual editor transforms your design into a clean code so you never have to write a line of code.
 Webflow also offers a rich library of free and premium templates suitable for different use purposes.
 All sites you create are responsive and instantly ready to be displayed on every screen size.